ABOUT SYNANTHRA

 Their costs are rising

-Conventional fertilizer production is tied to natural gas prices, which remain volatile and structurally exposed to geopolitical disruption.
-Carbon pricing (EU CBAM) is adding direct cost to every ton of imported nitrogen.
-The incumbent economics are moving in one direction: up.
+Conventional production is tied to volatile natural gas prices and exposed to geopolitical disruption.
+Carbon pricing adds direct cost to every ton of imported nitrogen.
+The incumbent economics move in one direction: up.

 Our costs are falling

-Synanthra's platform runs on green electricity, the cost of which drops year on year as renewable and nuclear capacity expands.
-We fix nitrogen from air at room temperature with no fossil fuel inputs.
-Our techno-economic modelling shows green fertilizer production at a fraction of the cost of conventional nitrogen.
+Our platform runs on green electricity, falling in cost year on year.
+We fix nitrogen from air at room temperature with no fossil inputs.
+Our modelling shows green fertilizer at a fraction of conventional cost.
 The longer you wait, the wider the gap.

 Synanthra's model turns agricultural and industrial co-products into valuable outputs: biostimulants and green nitrate fertilizers.
 Nutrients go back to the growers who need them, closing the loop.